gayyaswa/carnd-laneline-p1/finding_lanes_writeup.md

 **Linear Interpolation**
     In order to detect the left and right lanes slopes for each of these lanes hough line segments are calucated individually.
-The computed slopes for right lane are positive and for left lanes they are negative as the height for them increase and decrease respectively.
+The computed slopes for right lane are positive and for left lanes are negative as the height for them increase and decrease respectively.
 By computing the average slopes and intercept for these lanes the hough line segments for the current frame is interpolated using the equation y = mx + c